 Tapering and Peaking for Optimal Performance eBook

-Fundamentals of Motor Behavior eBook
+Fundamentals of Sport Management eBook

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.